martxel/vps_setup_scripts/README.md

     ssh deployer@yourserver.com
     ./server_scripts/secure-server

-You won't be able to connect throught ssh with the root user anymore.
+You won't be able to connect through ssh with the root user anymore.

+You won't be able to login through ssh with password auth anymore.

 iptables will only allow external connections to http, https and ssh ports.

 ### Step 6 (optional): Run application installation scripts

-You can run the different application installation scripts from server_scripts/applications
+You can run the different application installation scripts from server_scripts/applications.